eclipse-cdt-cloud/theia-trace-extension/README.md

 ### Navigation and zooming
 There is only a limited number of such operations and they are only implemented in the Time Graph views (the ones looking like Gantt charts).
 For Zoom-in/out use CTRL+mouse wheel.
 Or use left mouse drag on time axis on top.
 Navigating the trace you can use the scrollbar at the bottom of the experiment container.

-### Time Graph Tooltip
-Currently, the **Time Graph Tooltip** is populated when selecting a state in a Time Graph view.